-Graduates of Canadian or US medical schools International Medical Grad uates PGY1 PGY1 PGY2+ PRA - Pass Part 1 of the MCC qual exam in their final year of n , , / completed.
-Note: CMGs us ually complete this written • Pass Part 2 of the MCC qual training). ifying exam (a clinical exam taken after 12 months of Pass Part 2 of the MCC qualifying exam.
+Graduates of Canadian or US medical schools International Medical Grad uates PGY1 PGY1 PGY1 PGY2+ - Pass Part 1 of the MCC qual exam in their final year of n , , , completed.
+Note: CMGs us ually complete this written - Pass Part 2 of the MCC qual training). ifying exam (a clinical exam taken after 12 months of Pass Part 2 of the MCC qualifying exam.
 Enter into a practice location agreement with the Ministry prior to completion of the postgraduate program.
 The agreement will indicate the Ontario community where the first five years of practice will take place under the return of service agreement.
 This can be anywhere except the Toronto area or Ottawa.
-Complete the postgraduate residency or assessment pr ogram. • Pass the certification exams Canada (for specialty) or the medicine).
-Obtain restricted certificate from CPSO.
-Pass Royal College Obtain a certificate of indep Surgeons of Ontario (or a re , certification exam (specialty).
+Complete the postgraduate residency or assessment pr ogram. - Pass the certification exams Canada (for specialty) or the medicine). , , , o a Obtain restricted certificate from CPSO. - Obtain a certificate of indep Pass Royal College of Physicians and estricted licence until passing the national exams).
+Pass Royal College certification exam (specialty).
 Obtain certificate of independent practice.